 Civil Rights Oral History Lesson Plans

-Access additional civil rights lessons that integrate oral histories here.
-Visit Carolina K-12’s Database of K-12 Resources for hundreds of lessons and PowerPoints on numerous topics at http://k12database.unc.edu.
+Access additional civil rights lessons that integrate oral histories here, and visit Carolina K-12’s database for hundreds of lessons and PowerPoints on numerous topics.
 The Carolina Oral History Teaching Fellows program was a collaboration between the Southern Oral History Program and Carolina K-12.
 Funding for this program was provided by the Southern Oral History Program, the North Caroliniana Society, the College of Arts & Sciences, and the Graduate School’s Bland Fellowship.

 Centennial of the 19th Amendment

 In the Centennial of the 19th Amendment teaching resource, SOHP undergraduate interns created a guide utilizing oral histories from the SOHP’s archive and project,The NC 2020 Coalition Oral History Project.
 The lesson plans break into themes of voter suppression; intersectionality; activism in voting; and voting in memory.
 Oral history interview excerpts from archival projects on voting rights provide historical context for the continuing fight for equality and voting rights in the South.

 Explore the teaching resource and corresponding oral history interview excerpts.